smogon/pokemon-showdown/lib/DASHYCODE.md

     > Dashycode.decode('what-is-dashycode-really--3x2awuinvx5eznar3')
     'What IS Dashycode, really? 🤔'

+Its intended use is to reversibly store arbitrary strings in URLs or domain-names as human-readably as possible.

 Dashycode is similar to other ways of encoding strings into restricted character sets, like urlencoding, punycode, or Base64.
+It's more human-readable than urlencoding or Base64, and can handle strings punycode can't handle.

 # Features

-Dashycode's output is guaranteed to be a valid domain name.
+Dashycode's output is guaranteed to be a valid domain name (ignoring length considerations).
 In addition to containing only lowercase alphanumeric characters and dashes, it is guaranteed to be non-empty, and to never start nor end with a dash.

     > Dashycode.encode("")
     '0--0'